-Frontiers in Neuroprosthetics is a Specialty Section of Frontiers in Neurology, Frontiers in Neuroscience and Frontiers in Psychiatry.
+is a specialty section of Frontiers in Neurology, Frontiers in Neuroscience and Frontiers in Psychiatry.

-The section is devoted to studies of brain-machine interfaces (BMI) and neuroprostheses.
-The journal aims to bring together the most outstanding work on neuroprosthetics to develop and explore neuroprosthetic devices and strategies in humans and animals, including basic research which applies BMI methodologies to study the neural and behavioral mechanisms underlying sensorimotor learning and behavior.
-The journal will consider original research articles on neuroprosthetics in all relevant areas including the physiological, biophysical and behavioral principles of neuroprosthetic devices, and their theoretical, experimental and clinical applications.
-The journal will also publish work on the mathematical and physical algorithms and technological and medical innovations related to neuroprosthetics.
+The section is devoted to studies of brain-machine interfaces (BMI) and neuroprostheses, and aims at bringing together the most outstanding work on neuroprosthetics to develop and explore neuroprosthetic devices and strategies in humans and animals, including basic research which applies BMI methodologies to study the neural and behavioral mechanisms underlying sensorimotor learning and behavior.
+The section will consider original research articles on neuroprosthetics in all relevant areas including the physiological, biophysical and behavioral principles of neuroprosthetic devices, and their theoretical, experimental and clinical applications.
+The section will also publish work on the mathematical and physical algorithms and technological and medical innovations related to neuroprosthetics.
 Neuroprosthetics

 : Book Review, Clinical Case Study, Clinical Trial, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

-with the highest impact, as judged by many expert readers, will be invited by the Field Chief Editor of Frontiers in Neurology, Frontiers in Neuroscience and Frontiers in Psychiatry to write a prestigious Frontiers Focused Review
+after online publication.
+Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review

 - a tier 2 article.
 This is referred to as "democratic tiering